 Stationery products are becoming more sophisticated, focusing on novelties and items with multiple functions.
-For example, message pads now come with light displays showing incoming messages and dual time LCD clocks.
-Manufacturers are also turning out multi‑function ballpoint pens which incorporate features such as magnifying glasses, needles and threads, torches or even USB memory sticks.
+For example, message pads now come with light displays showing incoming messages and dual-time LCD clocks.
+Manufacturers are also turning out multi‑function ballpoint pens that incorporate features such as magnifying glasses, needles, and threads, torches or even USB memory sticks.

 2. Green Stationery